nxp-appcodehub/rd-nxp-easyevse-imxrt106x/README.md

 2. EV project

-The EV project has no screen, so the actual functionality is hard to see.
+Currently, the EV project has no UI capabilities.
 In order to check if the project is working connect an USB cable in the J1 USB interface (Connected to the LinkServer) to see the logs.
 Using a terminal emulator, logs should appear on the serial terminal connected to the board.

 ![plot](./images/EV_BootLogs.png)